sebastienh/textually.net/content/news/upcoming-release/index.md

  a new text editor sharing the same framework as Stylo will come shortly.
 This new text editor will bring, among others, files outline and audio recording support.

- Stay tuned for the annoncements!
+ Stay tuned for the announcements!

  In the meantime, we wish you all happy holidays!